ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 <img src=docs/user_interaction/Search_by_location.png alt="Search by location"
 title="Search by location" width="300" height="160">

 *Search by feature allows user to select multiple desirable features that they are looking for in their new kitty baby.
 Possible cat options are listed for you to provide to the customer.
 If cats are not displayed ask customers for any other desirable features to broaden search.
-If customer is set on a specific feature please tell them to keep popping by to search at another time as the cats often change over becuase this app is so effective!*
+If customer is set on a specific feature please tell them to keep popping by to search at another time as the cats often change over because this app is so effective!*

 <img src=docs/user_interaction/Search_by_feature.png alt="Search by feature"
 title="Search by feature" width="600" height="100">